Bobby Ríos: Career

 Ríos was born in Santurce, Puerto Rico on August 14, 1957.
 He debuted with the Vaqueros de Bayamón in 1978.

 In 1981, Ríos was traded to the Leones de Ponce where he became the starting point guard.
 He ended up averaging 17.7 points per game in his first season and remained a consistent scorer during this first stint with the team.
 However, in the middle of the 1985 season, Ríos was traded to the Atléticos de San Germán.
 He averaged 15 points per game during 23 games with San Germán, and won his first championship.
 During the next five seasons with the team, Ríos averaged over 20 points per game in every season.

+He competed in the men's tournament at the 1988 Summer Olympics.

 In 1991, Ríos returned to Ponce and remained with them for 8 seasons.
 During those seasons, he continued to be a prolific scorer, winning 2 more championships and the Most Valuable Player award in 1995.
 Ríos was the first player in the history of the BSN to reach the platform of 1,000 3 point baskets made and was arguably one of the best 3 point shooters of all-times in the league.
 In 1999 Ríos went to the Brujos de Guayama and played with them for two seasons.
 He retired in 2001 as a member of the Maratonistas de Coamo.